-The Reapportionment Commission failed to meet the deadline for drawing a redistricting plan for Congress in 2001.
-It sought, and received, an order from the Connecticut Supreme Court remanding the matter to the commission.
-The Court set December 21, 2001, as a deadline for the commission to complete its work.
+The Reapportionment Commission failed to meet its deadline for drawing a redistricting plan for Congress in 2001 and again in 2011.
+In 2001 the commission sought, and received, an order from the state Supreme Court remanding the matter back to the commission.
+The Court set December 21, 2001, as a deadline for the commission to complete its work, which was met.
+In 2011, however, the Court appointed a special master for congressional redistricting and ultimately adopted the state's congressional redistricting plan on February 10, 2012, before its constitutionally-mandated deadline of February 15.